Achilles: In the Trojan War

+Homer refers to Hellenes as an originally relatively small tribe settled in Thessalic Phthia, centered along the settlements of Alos, Alope, Trachis, and the Pelasgian Argos.
+This Homeric Hellas is described as "καλλιγύναικος", kalligýnaikos 'of beautiful women', and its warriors, the Hellenes, along with the feared Myrmidons, were under the command of Achilles.

 According to the Iliad, Achilles arrived at Troy with 50 ships, each carrying 50 Myrmidons.
 He appointed five leaders (each leader commanding 500 Myrmidons): Menesthius, Eudorus, Peisander, Phoenix and Alcimedon.

 Telephus

 When the Greeks left for the Trojan War, they accidentally stopped in Mysia, ruled by King Telephus.
-In the resulting battle, Achilles gave Telephus a wound that would not heal; Telephus consulted an oracle, who stated that "he that wounded shall heal".
+In the resulting battle, Achilles gave Telephus a wound that would not heal (according to a scholium to the Iliad, Dionysus was angry at Telephus for failing to worship him properly and tripped him with a grapevine to help Achilles wound him); Telephus consulted an oracle, who stated that "he that wounded shall heal".
 Guided by the oracle, he arrived at Argos, where Achilles healed him in order that he might become their guide for the voyage to Troy.

+Philostratus reports that although Achilles wounded Telephus, it was Protesilaus who initially fought with Telephus and stripped him of his shield.
+Thus, when Achilles and Protesilaus contended over the spoils, the shield was awarded to Protesilaus.

 According to other reports in Euripides's lost play about Telephus, he went to Aulis pretending to be a beggar and asked Achilles to heal his wound.
 Achilles refused, claiming to have no medical knowledge.
 Alternatively, Telephus held Orestes for ransom, the ransom being Achilles's aid in healing the wound.
 Odysseus reasoned that the spear had inflicted the wound; therefore, the spear must be able to heal it.
 Pieces of the spear were scraped off onto the wound and Telephus was healed.

+Cycnus

+One of the earliest opponents of Achilles during the Trojan War was Cycnus, an invulnerable son of Poseidon who had previously slain Protesilaus and a thousand others at Sigeion.
+Their duel is preserved mostly by Ovid's Metamorphoses, wherein the skin of Cycnus is unable to be pierced by either spear or sword.
+According to Pseudo-Apollodorus, he is slain when Achilles hurls a stone at his head, while Ovid has Achilles strangle Cycnus with his own helmet straps.